grafana/grizzly/docs/content/configuration.md

 Alternatively, set this field to a password if using [basic authentication](https://grafana.com/docs/grafana/latest/setup-grafana/configure-security/configure-authentication/#basic-authentication).

-Next, consider setting a [context](#using-grizzly-contexts) to save this configuration.

 ### Username (optional)

 Optionally, set a username if using [basic authentication](https://grafana.com/docs/grafana/latest/setup-grafana/configure-security/configure-authentication/#basic-authentication).